ClickHouse/clickhouse-java/README.md

 </toolchains>
 ```

+## Logging

+  You can customize logging configuration in `logback.xml` for each component, e.g. [clickhouse-jdbc/src/main/resources/logback.xml](clickhouse-jdbc/src/main/resources/logback.xml).
+See the [logback documentation](https://logback.qos.ch/manual/configuration.html) for details about the contents of this file.

+  Note that the default logging level is `trace` -- you may wish to set this to `info` or `warning` for less verbose logs in production.

+  Note also that the default logging format is the default plaintext format suggested by logback.
+We also provide (by way of example) a structured log appender named `JSON_STDOUT`; to use it you will need to change the `appender-ref` property of the root logger to point to it.

 ## Testing

 By default, [docker](https://docs.docker.com/engine/install/) is required to run integration test.
 Docker image(defaults to `clickhouse/clickhouse-server`) will be pulled from Internet, and containers will be created automatically by [testcontainers](https://www.testcontainers.org/) before testing.
 To test against specific version of ClickHouse, you can pass parameter like `-DclickhouseVersion=22.3` to Maven.